abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

       ++ "]"
 ```

 We set the same bits as the digits to indicate the presence of the digits in the possibilities.
 For example, for digit `1`, we set the bit 1 so that the resulting `Word16` is `0000 0000 0000 0010` or 2.
-This also means, for fixed cells, the value is count of the zeros from right.
+This also means, for fixed cells, the value is [count][8] of the zeros from right.

 The change in the `exclusivePossibilities` function is pretty minimal: